zmsy/zmsy.github.io/content/recipes/ube-daiquiri/index.md

 totalTime: PT20M
 ---

 While it's commonplace to see Ube-flavored baked goods these days, it's a somewhat ingredient to use in a cocktail.
 Ube is [a type of yam originating in southeast Asia](https://en.wikipedia.org/wiki/Dioscorea_alata), in reality.
 It's got a sweet potato-like flavor and a stark, deep purple hue.
-Combined with sugar, it's reminiscent of a lot of flavors that you may not expect to find: sugary breakfast cereals, cake frosting, honey.
+Combined with sugar, it's reminiscent of a lot of flavors that you may not expect to find: sugary breakfast cereals, cake frosting, malt powder, honey.

+## Making the Ube Syrup

-Using ube extract in a syrup form provides a
+Using Ube extract in a syrup form is quick and easy, but be very careful: It's great at instantly staining _anything_ it touches.
+Preferably, do any measuring/combining over a sink or plastic cutting board.
+Don't wear white.

+If you've not made 1:1 simple syrup before: Combine equal parts sugar and water (by volume or weight, the difference is minimal) in a small saucepan and gently heat over medium-low until all sugar is dissolved.
+Take off the heat and let cool before saving in a bottle, jar, or other container.

+To make the Ube syrup, just add 1tsp for every 6oz of simple syrup.
+This can be scaled up or down at the same ratio.
+Using less Ube gives a more vibrant purple color to the finished drink, but a noticeably weaker Ube flavor.

-## Recipe Information
+## Why You Should Make This Recipe

-This is a paragraph.
+The taste of the Ube syrup immediately makes you nostalgic for a variety of tastes that this recipe doesn't even contain.
+Cake frosting comes to mind, but also baked goods, sweet puff pastry.
+There's something uniquely bready or malty about the flavor that's hard to pin down.
+It's delicious and comes as quite a surprise when seeing the inky, opaque look of the drink.